KeenanDD/KeenanDD/README.md

 - 👋 Hi, I’m @KeenanDD
 - 👀 I’m interested in 3D modelling, web and videogame design.
-- 🌱 I’m currently learning C#, Zbrush, Blender
+- 🌱 I’m currently learning Zbrush & Blender
 - 💞️ I’m looking to collaborate on any Web development projects
 - 📫 How to reach me, on Facebook or Linkdin.